Welcome to Part 4 of Working On Your Monologue: Getting Off Book. We will discuss how to learn your lines, improvisation and spontaneity.

 As scary as this may seem, it can actually be extremely rewarding.
 Acting is about spontaneity and in some ways this can make room for an interesting experience.

-Yes, there are rehearsals and creative choices made when working on your monologue but when it’s all said and done and you are ready to perform it, you need to let it all go and BE IN THE MOMENT.
+In rehearsals creative choices are made but when it’s all said and done you need to let it all go and BE IN THE MOMENT.

-Another common phrase you may often hear with acting is Moment to Moment.
-Moment to Moment is a way for an actor to remain focused in the monologue/scene with the utmost totality, without breaking concentration.
+Moment to Moment is a way for an actor to remain focused in the monologue/scene without breaking concentration.

 Getting back to spontaneity.